-(A) Receiving a minimum grade of “C” in SW 315: Introduction to Social Work, and SW 321: Human Behavior and the Social Environment I. These are the first two courses that students are allowed to take beginning in their sophomore year.
+(A) Receiving a minimum grade of “C” in SW 201: Introduction to Social Work, SW 321: Human Behavior and the Social Environment I, and SW 330: Human Diversity in Social Work Practice.
+These are the first three courses that students are allowed to take beginning in their sophomore year.

 Academic and Professional Reasons for

 - Failure to maintain a minimum final grade of “C” in all social work courses.